antifragilesoftware/simple-boot-monitored-microservice/README.md

 ## Prerequisites

-* Yoou will need an account on New Relic.
+* You will need an account on New Relic.

-* You need to download a suitable newrelic.yaml and to place that, with the appropriate entry for your New Relic license key, into the root directory of this service before running/packaging it.
+* You need to download a suitable newrelic.yaml, or pass overriding command-line parmeters, and to place that, with the appropriate entry for your New Relic license key, into the root directory of this service before running/packaging it.

 ## To Build into Docker using Maven